Barniva/ETH-Travel/README.md

 - Run the Application: Execute ```flask run``` to start the Flask server.
 - Access the Application: Open a web browser and navigate to http://localhost:5000 to use the application.
 Credits
-- Developers: * Andamlak Abza, * Barnabas Amede
-Challenges and Future Improvements
+# Challenges and Future Improvements
 - Performance Optimization: Improve the application's load time and responsiveness.
 - User Interface Enhancements: Enhance the user interface with more interactive elements.
 Additional Features: Implement features like travel tips, user reviews, and social sharing.